-Our educational program meets NESA outcomes and is adapted from the Australian Steiner Curriculum Framework (and other Waldorf sources) by the College of Teachers to meet the needs of our school community.
-Our administrative staff maintain the effective delivery of our educational program.
+Our educational program meets NESA outcomes and is adapted from the Australian Steiner Curriculum Framework (and other Waldorf sources) by the college of teachers to meet the needs of our school community.
+Our auxiliary staff assist in the quality resourcing of our school.
 Our Board of Directors has a guardianship role to support the mission and vision of the school to enable the school's legal and financial health.
 The teachers co-create the emergent future as revealed in their classes.